What brought you to St. Mike’s? How did you choose?

 What do you want to say about the community here?

-Overall, St. Mike’s has one of the tightest, loving communities I’ve ever witnessed.
+Overall, St. Mike’s has one of the tightest, most loving communities I’ve ever witnessed.
 The people that make up this school – both students and faculty – are all wonderful people.